kexiZeroing/FE-Learning-notes/doc/git.md

 `git restore` implements the behavior of `git checkout` when running it against a file, `git restore -- test.txt`.

 `git switch` implements the behavior of `git checkout` when running it only against a branch name, so you can use it to switch between branches: `git switch develop`.
 While with `git checkout` you can switch to a commit and transition into a detached HEAD state, by default `git switch` does not allow that.
 You need to provide the `-d` flag: `git switch -d commit_id`.
 Another difference is that with `git checkout` you can create and switch to the new branch using the `-b` flag.
 You can do the same with the new one, but the flag is `-c`: `git switch -c new_branch`.

+### speed up git clone
+`git clone [repo] --depth=1` When you don't need the entire history of a repository, you can speed up the download by specifying the number of revisions you need.